-As Australia burned this week, prominent psychologist and men's rights activist Bettina Arndt decided to send a tweet.
+As Australia burned this week, social commentator and men's rights activist Bettina Arndt decided to send a tweet.

 Needless to say, the tweet prompted immediate and predictable backlash.
 Lots of people mentioned the numerous female firefighters who had been out fighting the bushfires.